 From an Iceland alternative to a European country you didn’t know existed, your end-of-summer travel plans are all sorted.
-Here are our recommendations for the best places to travel in September because they are off-the-beaten path, in their shoulder or off-season and waiting for you to visit.
+Here are our recommendations for the best places to travel in September because they are under the radar, in their shoulder or off-season and waiting for you to visit.

 Southern Inle Lake, Myanmar

 Most people who travel to Myanmar seek out Shwedagon’s golden pagodas or Bagan’s mesmerizing hot air balloons, but Southern Inle Lake renders an off-the-beaten-path respite from the typical tourist track.
 More authentic than the lake’s northern edge, travelers who make the extra trek are immersed in the local lives of Myanmar’s “long neck” Padaung tribes.

 Iceland gets all the attention, and therefore all the tourists.
 Plan your northern adventure to Greenland instead and embark on an isolated expedition into uncharted territory.
 It’s one of the best places to travel in September, before it gets too cold to be enjoyable.
 An enormous island with very few roads, you may find your preferred mode of transportation to be boats, helicopters and of course, dog sleds.

 If vast savannahs and wondrous wildlife are the heart of Kenya, then the country’s gracious people are its soul.
 As Africa’s leading pioneer of sustainable tourism and a mecca of cultural experiences, anyone who’s traveled to Kenya will agree that interacting with the nomadic Maasai tribe is just as memorable as spotting a lion on safari.